-In the Jerusalem Temple there was, at one point, a separate incense altar, where offerings of that kind were made to Yahweh.
-There was also a place to display the other Canaanite offering, the "showbread:" cakes representing the fruit of the fields, as the incense represented the produce of the trees.
+In the Jerusalem Temple there was at one point a separate incense altar, where offerings of that kind were made to Yahweh.
+There was also a place to display the other Canaanite offering, the "showbread" - cakes representing the fruit of the fields, as the incense represented the produce of the trees.

-But there came a time when such mixed worship came to be forbidden.
-Representing that change, we have:
+But later there came a time when that sort of mixed worship was forbidden, and representing that change, we have an invented story:

 Lev 10:1.
-And Nadab and Abihu, the sons of Aaron, took each of them his censer, and put fire therein, and laid incense thereon, and offered strange fire before Yahweh, which he had not commanded them.
+And Nadab and Abiháu, the sons of Aaron, took each of them his censer, and put fire therein, and laid incense thereon, and offered strange fire before Yahweh, which he had not commanded them.
 And there came forth fire from before Yahweh, and devoured them, and they died before Yahweh.

 Why is their fire "strange?"
-Not because it is in some way technically wrong; incense as such is "strange:" it belongs to the alien religion of the Canaanites.2
+Not because it was not commanded, but because incense as such is "strange" - it belongs to the alien religion of the Canaanites.

-What we are also seeing here is a power struggle between rival groups of priests.
+What we are seeing here is a power struggle between the would-be priests.
 The stakes were high.
 Compare the fate of the Korahites in Numbers: